interlay/interbtc/README.md

 The project uses the concept of [Cryptocurrency-backed Assets](https://xclaim.io) to lock Bitcoin on the Bitcoin blockchain and issue BTC-backed tokens on the BTC Parachain.
 The implementation is based on the [BTC Parachain specification](https://interlay.gitlab.io/polkabtc-spec/).

+## Substrate chain

+The Substrate runtime can configuration is in the [parachain](./parachain) folder.

+## Pallets and crates

+The Substrate runtime makes use of various custom pallets and crates that are found in the [crates](./crates) folder.

 ## Contributions

 If you would like to contribute, please file an issue on GitLab or reach out to us.